guilhermegules/stryker-mutation-tests-poc/README.md

 - Identification of weak or flaky tests in our code
 - High level of error detection
-- The mutation score can give an idea of how useful their tests suite are
+- The mutation score can give an idea of how useful our test suites are

 Some disadvantages include:

-- The large number of mutants reports on a test suit can confuse the user when read the report
+- The large number of mutants reports on a test suite can confuse the user when read the report
 - With a large number of mutants being tested, mutation testing can be time-consuming and pricey

 ## Docs